 When an organization experiences high levels of disruption, the management rules change.
 The practices and patterns that have proven effective for leading the organization break down when employees are struggling to understand what change means for them.

-In high-stress situations, for example, people typically can only process—hear, understand and retain—20 percent of the information they receive.
+In high-stress situations, for example, people typically can process—hear, understand and retain—only 20% of the information they receive.
 Studies have shown that attention spans are compressed; in fact, full attention lasts 12 minutes or less in these conditions, instead of an hour under normal circumstances.
 That means the messages about important changes have to be shorter, crisper and simpler.
 And in situations where they must deal with change, employees want to know that you care about how it will affect them first, before they hear your message about the details of the impending change.

 Trouble is, companies typically fail to treat communication during times of high stress as anything out of the ordinary.
 They rely on institutional channels—webcasts, newsletters, companywide emails—when people want to hear directly from those in charge.
 Another common mistake: management teams often use language that people cannot understand and process in times of stress—dense, jargon-filled terms.
 They simply don’t train their leaders in clear communication.